DevExpress-Examples/asp-net-core-dashboard-save-dashboards-to-database/ReadMe.md

 <br>
 <a href="https://www.devexpress.com/Support/Center/p/T392813">How to save dashboards created in ASPxDashboard to a DataSet</a>
 <br>
-<a href="https://www.devexpress.com/Support/Center/p/T400693">MVCxDashboard - How to save dashboards to a data base</a>
+<a href="https://www.devexpress.com/Support/Center/p/T400693">MVCxDashboard - How to save dashboards to a database</a>
 <br><br>
 The approach from this example applies to the Dashboard Designer for ASP.NET Core starting with v2017 vol 2.
-For previous versions, refer to the <a href="https://www.devexpress.com/Support/Center/p/T373382">OBSOLETE - ASPxDashboardDesigner - How to save dashboards to a data base</a> example.
+For previous versions, refer to the <a href="https://www.devexpress.com/Support/Center/p/T373382">OBSOLETE - ASPxDashboardDesigner - How to save dashboards to a database</a> example.